Chapter 3: Communication

 R: Relevant to the Team

-Filter out information that doesn't help the team.
+Filter out information that does not help the team.

 Ask Yourself